Azure/osdu-developer/README.md

 __GitOps for Desired State Management__

-GitOps extends the desired state management concept to application deployment and operations.
-It uses Git as a single source of truth for declarative infrastructure and applications.
-With GitOps, you store the entire state of your infrastructure and applications in Git repositories, and any changes to the state are made through Git commits.
+GitOps extends the desired state management concept to application deployment.
+It uses Git as a single source of truth for declarative components and applications.
+With GitOps, you store the entire state of your software components and applications in Git repositories, and any changes to the state are made through Git commits.

 Automated processes or operators continuously monitor the Git repository for changes.
-When a change is detected, these operators ensure that the actual state of the infrastructure or application (running in environments such as Kubernetes) is updated to match the desired state defined in the Git repository.
-This approach not only applies to infrastructure (where tools like Bicep define the infrastructure state) but also to application deployment and configuration.
+When a change is detected, these operators ensure that the actual state of the components or application (running in environments such as Kubernetes) is updated to match the desired state defined in the Git repository.

 __Combination of Bicep and Gitops__

 The combination of Bicep and GitOps is a powerful strategy that allows for a single place where both the infrastructure and software are fully defined, enabling the system itself to work towards achieving the state that has been described.
-This integrated approach ensures alignment between infrastructure provisioning and application deployment, streamlining and automating the entire development and operational process.
+This integrated approach ensures alignment between infrastructure provisioning and application deployment, streamlining and automating the entire provisioning and application deployment process.

 ## Setup